HackBulgaria/Programming101-Python/week11/3-Web-Crawler/README.md

 While you crawl all the 10 000 pages, create a histogram of the different web servers that run them.

-When you are done, save the result in a file.
+When you are done, save the result in a database.

 You are going to have results which look like that: